StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SELECT.md

 Unequal join can be used on join conditions!=, Equal sign.
 Unequal joins produce a large number of results and may exceed the memory limit during calculation.

 Use with caution.
 Unequal join only supports inner join.
-For example:
+Example:

 ```sql
 SELECT t1.id, c1, c2 FROM t1 INNER JOIN t2 ON t1.id = t2.id;